lochlan-mcneill/lochlan-mcneill/README.md

 - 👋 Hi, I’m @lochlan-mcneill
-- 👀 I’m interested in JS, CSS and HTML.
+- 👀 I’m interested in JS, JSX, Pythpn, CSS and HTML.
-- 🌱 I’m currently learning JS, CSS and HTML.
+- 🌱 I’m currently learning JS, JSX, CSS and HTML.
 - 💞️ I’m looking to collaborate on Nothing at the moment.
 - 📫 How to reach me N/A
 - 😄 Pronouns: He/Him